Fork on GitHub first, then clone your fork

 Your skills, deployment config, and Dockerfile are yours to modify.
 The skills/ directory is where all the behavior lives — edit freely.

-Step 2 Configure secrets
+Step 2 Configure your overlay

-cp ~/path-to/your-app.private-key.pem secrets/
+cp ~/path-to/your-app.private-key.pem instance/secrets/app.pem

-Edit secrets/.env with your:
+Edit instance/secrets/.env with your:

 See the Configuration reference for every variable the harness reads, with defaults and descriptions.